VMois/buba-os/README.md

 The system is able to run using QEMU (or other virtual machine).
 The system consist of:

 - boot sector (written in Assembly)
-- kernel with a simple shell, and dynamic memory allocation (written in C)
+- simple kernel, and dynamic memory allocation (written in C)
+- IRQs (written in Assembly and C)
 - minimal keyboard and VGA screen drivers (written in C)
+- simple shell (written in C)
-- minimal ATA driver for reading and writing in PIO mode (written in C)
+- minimal ATA driver for reading and writing from hard drive (written in C)

+### Dynamic memory allocation

+Dynamic memory allocation is implemented using linked list of memory sector (MEM_SEC) structs with default page size of 512B.
+Memory sectors could be reused or added.
+Two public functions are available in `libc/mem.c`: `kmalloc` and `free`.

+### ATA driver

+As the first part towards filesystem, simple ATA driver was created.
+All necessary information about ATA interface were taken from OSDev wiki [article](https://wiki.osdev.org/ATA_PIO_Mode).
+Currently, driver is working only with primary drive, it can read and write sectors in PIO mode.

 <a name="structure"></a>